-Initial Behavior Our observations of participants showed that they reacted more towards the Smartphone as compared to Google Glass because none noticed the Google Glass user.
+Initial Behavior Our observations of participants showed that they reacted more towards the Smartphone setup as compared to Google Glass because none noticed the Google Glass user.
 In the Smartphone setup, most participants deviated from their normal walking path and avoided looking directly towards the cameraperson (Researcher A).
 Another noticeable reaction was an increase in their walking pace.
 In the Google Glass setup, the participants did not notice the user and simply passed by.
-Capture Mode (Stream v/s Record) We asked participants whether they thought they were being recorded or streamed (i.e. a Skype call) in the setup.
+Capture Mode (Stream v/s Record) We asked participants whether they thought they were being recorded or streamed (i.e., a Skype call) in the setup.
 Everyone in the Smartphone setup thought that Researcher A was recording video.
-In the Google Glass setup, 75% of the participants were uncertain about it.
-They thought Researcher A might not be doing anything involving the camera.
-Instead, they thought the person might be surfing the web on Google Glass.
+However, in the Google Glass setup, 7 of 9 participants were uncertain about it.
+They thought Researcher A might be doing something that did not involve the camera.
+Instead, they thought the person might be surfing the web on Google Glass, for example.
 In the Smartphone setup, it was relatively easier to identify the capture mode based on the way people interacted with the device.

-“I would think he would not be doing neither of these [recording and streaming], I would hear him talk if he was streaming and recording; I don’t think that’s likely.
-Although it’s more likely to record than stream, because streaming would have a webcam, just in terms of conventional understanding.”- P1 (22, Male, Mechatronics student, Google Glass setup)
+“I would think he would not be doing neither of these [recording and streaming], I would hear him talk if he was streaming and recording; I don’t think that’s likely.”- P1 (22, Male, Mechatronics student, Google Glass setup)

-Comfort and Acceptability Participants were more comfortable in the Smartphone setup, while in the Google Glass setup they expressed being more cautious, especially about their data and information.
+Comfort and Acceptability Participants said they were more comfortable in the Smartphone setup, while in the Google Glass setup they expressed being more cautious, especially about their data and information.
 This was because they felt it was difficult to identify who was a Glass user and even more difficult to determine if the person was using the camera on Glass.
 “I don’t really care if they are just recording me.
 This is how I appear in public anyways, if they have a record of me, it does not make a difference to me.
-In terms of privacy I would be more cautious about my data more.”- P1 (22, Male, Mechatronics student, Google Glass setup) In the Smartphone setup, their reactions related to their activities in public spaces and the prevalence use of Smartphones for taking picture and videos.
+In terms of privacy I would be more cautious about my data more.”- P1 (22, Male, Mechatronics student, Google Glass setup) In the Smartphone setup, their reactions related to their activities in public spaces and the prevalent use of Smartphones for taking picture and videos.
+That is, because they were already used to seeing smartphones quite commonly, they were less concerned about what people might be doing on them.
 “I feel everyone is using their mobile camera’s everywhere and it doesn’t matter to me if they are just taking random pictures or videos.”- P6 (22, Female, Design student, Smartphone setup)

 Concerns Throughout the course of the interviews, we captured the common factors which affected the bystanders’ reactions.
-While some of these concerns have been surfaced in past research [4,7], we show that they arise again with a different technology and they affected both capturing modes.
-We describe each next.
+While some of these concerns have been surfaced in past research that looked at different types of devices (e.g., CCTV) and setups [4,7], we show that they arise again with smartphones and wearable cameras and they affected both capturing modes.
+We describe each in turn next.

 Activity